 What exactly are the harmful ingredients in cleaning products?

-Use these 5 simple items to have a healthier (and more pleasant) cleaning experience:
+Use these simple cleaning items to have a healthier (and more pleasant) cleaning experience:

 – Sprinkle baking soda on bathroom and kitchen tiles – scrub off with a wet sponge

 – Sprinkle baking soda around the toilet bowl and bathtub – let it sit for a few minutes then scrub with the toilet brush

 – Mix 2 teaspoons of tea tree oil with 2 cups of water OR just 2 cups of white vinegar into a spray bottle to clean mold and mildew stains

 – Mix 1/4 cup liquid castille soap with 1/3 cup water until foamy.
 Spray onto a carpet stain, then rinse with vinegar.

 – Mix 2 cups of water, 3 tablespoons of liquid, castille soap and 20 to 30 drops of tea tree oil for a disinfectant.

 – To fix a clogged drain pour 1/2 cup of baking soda down the drain – follow with 2 cups of boiling, hot water – cover with a bowl, while the bubbly reaction occurs

 – Mix equal parts lemon juice to equal parts water to remove grease from your stove and countertops.